KunalPandey-675/The-Wall/README.md

 # 🧱 The Wall - A React-Based Microblogging Platform

 _The Wall_ is a responsive, minimalistic microblogging platform built with **React**.
 Inspired by Twitter, it allows users to share bite-sized content with tags, likes, and more.
-Designed to offer a clean user experience with a sleek dark mode interface, **The Wall** is perfect for users looking to post, explore, and interact with short stories or thoughts.
+Designed to offer a clean user experience with a sleek interface, **The Wall** is perfect for users looking to post, explore, and interact with short stories or thoughts.

 ---